clairem-sl/sl-cartography/src/roadmapper_v3/parser/LSL/README.md

 So by keeping the file close to the Python files with which it interacts (indirectly) I can keep the file up-to-date using PyCharm as well!

+## The Texture

+The texture is a 512x512 px texture.

+Divided into 8 rows, each row (64-pixel height) corresponds to a face of the previously-mention 8-face display panel.
+For actual correlation, see the `FACE_*` and `BTN_Y` constants in the script.

+Each row is further divided into eight 64-pixel columns, although only three leftmost columns are used.
+The columns hold the images for a button in the READY, ON/ACTIVE, and DISABLED states, respectively.
+(See the `BTN_X` constant in the script).